Health Innovation Funding Opportunities

 Global Innovation Fund Applications: Open

-GIF focuses on solutions that have the potential to address an important development problem more effectively than existing approaches, can come from anyone, anywhere.
+GIF focuses on solutions that have the potential to address an important development problem more effectively than existing approaches and can come from anyone, anywhere.

 They seek out innovations they believe have the greatest potential to improve the lives of millions of people living in poverty.